Gawker

-On July 12, 2018, Bryan Goldberg, owner of Bustle and Elite Daily, purchased Gawker.com in a bankruptcy auction for less than $1.5 million.
+On July 12, 2018, Bryan Goldberg, owner of Bustle and Elite Daily, purchased Gawker.com and its archive in a bankruptcy auction for less than $1.5 million.
 Gawker relaunched under the Bustle Digital Group on July 28, 2021, with Leah Finnegan as editor.
 On February 1, 2023, Bustle Digital Group suspended the site's operations.
 Finnegan tweeted that the publication was folding.

+In November 2023, Gawker was acquired by Meng Ru Kuok.
+The Gawker digital archive was not included in this purchase, with all articles wiped from the original website and relocated to gawkerarchives.com.

 History

+The original Gawker (2002–2016)

 Gawker was founded by journalist Nick Denton in 2002, after he left the Financial Times.
 It was originally edited by Elizabeth Spiers.
 Gawkers official launch was in December 2002.
 When Spiers left Gawker, she was replaced by Choire Sicha, a former art dealer.
 Sicha was employed in this position until August 2004, at which point he was replaced by Jessica Coen, and she became editorial director of Gawker Media.
 Sicha left for the New York Observer six months after his promotion.

 Later, in 2005, the editor position was split between two co-editors, and Coen was joined by guest editors from a variety of New York City-based blogs; Matt Haber was engaged as co-editor for several months, and Jesse Oxfeld joined for longer.
 In July 2006, Oxfeld's contract was not renewed, and Alex Balk was installed.
 Chris Mohney, formerly of Gridskipper, Gawker Media's travel blog, was hired for the newly created position of managing editor.

 On September 28, 2006, Coen announced in a post on Gawker that she would be leaving the site to become deputy online editor at Vanity Fair.
 Balk shared responsibility for the Gawker site with co-editor Emily Gould.
 Associate editor Maggie Shnayerson also began writing for the site; she replaced Doree Shafrir, who left in September 2007 for the New York Observer.

 In February 2007, Sicha returned from his position at the New York Observer, and replaced Mohney as the managing editor.
 On September 21, 2007, Gawker announced Balk's departure to edit Radar Magazines website; he was replaced by Alex Pareene of Wonkette.

 The literary journal n+1 published a long piece on the history and future of Gawker, concluding that, "You could say that as Gawker Media grew, from Gawkers success, Gawker outlived the conditions for its existence".